suminb/mendel/README.md

 Introduction
 -------------

-`markdown` is a command line tool to convert a [Markdown](http://daringfireball.net/projects/markdown/) document into an HTML document.
+`mendel` is a command line tool to convert a [Markdown](http://daringfireball.net/projects/markdown/) document into an HTML document.

+Its name, `mendel`, was derived from the name of the 101st element in the periodic table of the elements: [Mendelevium](http://en.wikipedia.org/wiki/Mendelevium).
+The symbol of Mendelevium is Md, and `.md` is one of acceptable file extensions of Markdown.
+That is probably the only connection between Mendelevium and Markdown.

 Requirements